Human food: Nutrition and dietary problems

 Between the extremes of optimal health and death from starvation or malnutrition, there is an array of disease states that can be caused or alleviated by changes in diet.
 Deficiencies, excesses, and imbalances in diet can produce negative impacts on health, which may lead to various health problems such as scurvy, obesity, or osteoporosis, diabetes, cardiovascular diseases as well as psychological and behavioral problems.
 The science of nutrition attempts to understand how and why specific dietary aspects influence health.

 Nutrients in food are grouped into several categories.
 Macronutrients are fat, protein, and carbohydrates.
 Micronutrients are the minerals and vitamins.
 Additionally, food contains water and dietary fiber.

 As previously discussed, the body is designed by natural selection to enjoy sweet and fattening foods for evolutionary diets, ideal for hunters and gatherers.
 Thus, sweet and fattening foods in nature are typically rare and are very pleasurable to eat.
-In modern times, with advanced technology, enjoyable foods are easily available to consumers.
-Unfortunately, this promotes obesity in adults and children alike.
+In modern times these foods are easily available to consumers, which promotes obesity in adults and children alike.